benbarden/injader/guides/INSTALL.md

 Open your site in a browser - you should automatically be redirected to the installer.

-Under "Setting up a brand new site", click the link to run the install wizard.
+Under "New installs", click the link to run the install wizard.

 You'll need to follow some additional steps, but starting the install wizard now is the easiest way to ensure you don't miss anything.